 10. Seawall Beach

-Depending on what kind of Adventure you want for you wedding day will determine what area you want to explore.
+Depending on what kind of adventure you want for your wedding day will determine what area you want to explore.
 All of these places offer beautiful scenery that is perfectly Maine.
-Eloping in any of these areas will be an adventure in the heart of the state.
+Eloping in any of these areas will be an adventure.
 Here is a list of the TOP 10 BEST LOCATIONS TO ELOPE IN MAINE !

 Known for its rugged and raw beauty, Acadia is definitely a bucket list destination for many.
 Acadia is located at the heart of the Maine coast, and around every corner you will find beautiful views of the ocean and mountains.
 The park is very accessible making it a great place to elope for those who want the views but not the long hike.
 This also means it is a busy place during the summer.
 Crowds can be avoided by planning your adventure for early morning, or evening, and by hiking to less popular locations.